Celebrities and their hand blenders

 and now the celebrity cooks ‘n chefs… John Whaite

 Closer to home….the all round talented John Whaite, Telegraph food writer and former Great British Bake Off champion…not to mention television presenter, author and judge!
 He loves the kitchenaid artisan cordless hand blender with all its accessories.
-We looked at this blender stick set in our blog post on the top 10 hand blenders.
+We looked at this blender stick set in our blog post on the top 15 hand blenders to buy today.
+We´re also always comparing KitchenAid with it´s main USA competitor Cuisinart for cordless hand blenders, and regularly check out the latest best deal between them.
+You can read all about their hand blender war here.

 Dimensions: H36 x W18.2 x D14.2cm | Power 180W | Weight 1.3kg